CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

    It is recommended to run in a new console each time.
-To make this the default follow: ``Tools`` -> ``Preferences`` -> ``Run`` and select `Execute in a new dedicated Python console'.
+To make this the default follow: ``Tools`` -> ``Preferences`` -> ``Run`` and select 'Execute in a new dedicated Python console'.

 Create a development repository